lyuhaitao/PowerLineDetection/README.md

 # Powerline Detection From LiDAR Data
 > 1) We proposed a cylinder fitting model based on PCA to develop a new pointwise feature extraction method that can be used to filter non-line points.
 2) We introduced a method for powerline corridors construction to avoid the powerline points to be falsely filtered as non-line points.
 3) We put forward a refinement model to accurately extract powerlines from the corridors.
+The full code is accessible here: <a href='https://github.com/lyuhaitao/lyutool/blob/master/index.ipynb'>github Jupyter notebook</a>

 ```python